donovm4/msft-certifications/expert/az-305/README.md

 Components...
   - SQL pool: serverless or dedicated resource models for node-based architecture
   - Spark pool: clusters that run Apache Spark; Python, C#, Scala, SQL
-  - pipelines: applies capabilities of Azure Data Factory
+  - pipelines: applies capabilities of Azure Data Factory; Synapse does not support shared self-hosted runtimes.
   - Synapse Link: connect to Cosmos DB
   - Synapse Studio: web-based IDE for Synapse Analytics

 Notes...
   - T-SQL queries to be able to query relation an nonrelational
   - Save data as SQL tables
-  - Supports PowerBI and ML
+  - Supports linking to PowerBI and ML

 Use cases...
   - various data sources